-Maximum exposure and year-end staging as at 31 December 2019
+Maximum exposure and year-end staging

-The table below shows the credit quality and the maximum exposure to credit risk based on the Group's credit policy, which is mainly based on past due information unless other information is available without undue cost or effort, and year-end staging classification as at 31 December 2019.
+The tables below show the credit quality and the maximum exposure to credit risk based on the Group's credit policy, which is mainly based on past due information unless other information is available without undue cost or effort, and year-end staging classification as at 31 December.
 The amounts presented are gross carrying amounts for financial assets and the exposure to credit risk for the financial guarantee contracts.